cjdbarlow/bedside-notebook/disease/msk/nmd.md

 		* Primarily due to increased risk of rhabdomyolysis, rather than increased MH risk (though this may still be present)
 		* TIVA with a clean anaesthetic machine is recommended
 	* Regional anaesthesia
-		* Advantageous if significant cardiac or respiratory disease
+		* Advantageous if significant cardiac or respiratory disease; and so is recommended whenever appropriate
 		* Autonomic dysfunction may be exacerbated with regional techniques
 		* Consider avoiding if rapidly progressing neurological deficit
+	* Minimise opioid use
+	Multimodal analgesia, including regional techniques preferred.
 * E
 	* Avoidance of **neuromuscular blockers**
 		* Depolarising agents contraindicated (except in myasthenia gravis) due to: